chrispsn/config/repo_setup_instructions.md

 You will need to specify this database name, as well as the username and password you just set, in your local settings file.

+## uWSGI

+Try installing uWSGI into the virtualenv via pip, instead of using the version that comes with the OS.

 # HTML5 Boilerplate

 In templates: